-- Deprecation warnings will be issued in version 0.57.0. - Removal will take place in version 0.59.0.
+- Deprecation warnings were issued in version 0.57.0. - Removal took place in version 0.59.0.

 Projects that need/rely on the deprecated behaviour should pin their dependency on Numba to a version prior to removal of this behaviour, or consider following replacement instructions below that outline how to adjust to the change.